johngieselmann/HTML5-Boilerplate/README.md

 # HTML5 Boilerplate

-This is my personal boilerplate derived from this [HTML5 Boilerplate](http://html5boilerplate.com)
+This is my personal boilerplate derived from THE [HTML5 Boilerplate](http://html5boilerplate.com)